sumguytho/SpiralKnightsMods/README.md

 meaning one would never be able to use them in java sources), maybe because eclipse just uses compile options i'm unaware of.

+**Steps to build mods:**

+ 1. open this repository as workplace in Eclipse and build all projects in it
+ 2. setup symlinks in repository root
+ - - jdk should point to a JDK
+ - - spiral_shared should point to Spiral Knights installation directory
+ - - krakatau should point to a cloned [Krakatau](https://github.com/Storyyeller/Krakatau) repository
+ 3. run `./make_jars.py`

+`./make_jars.py` will output jar files to `spiral_shared/code-mods` overriding previous versions of built jars.

+## Notes

-Anyway, just export an archive using eclipse then use assemble.py from [Krakatau](https://github.com/Storyyeller/Krakatau) on supplied .j files and add resulting classes to exported jars.
-Keep in mind that JVM only considers the first class implementation when traversing the classpath meaning mod jars have to precede everything else.
+When adding mods to classpath keep in mind that JVM only considers the first class implementation when traversing the classpath meaning mod jars have to precede everything else.

-Just in case, my eclipse version is `2022-12 R`, JVM i use to test mods is `openjdk-1.8.0.362.b09-2.fc37`.
+Just in case, my eclipse version is `2022-12 R`, JRE i use to test mods is `openjdk-1.8.0.362.b09-2.fc37`.

 Suffix `__Callback` in function name indicates that a function is a hook which is called from some overridden class.
 Main uses for those are: